MHargett23/SweetestTees/README.md

 Deploy to Heroku<br><br>

 User Story
-◦AS young developers who love video games.
+◦AS young developers who love designing websites and T Shirts,
-◦WE want to make an app to create customizable T Shirts that include some of our favorite video game logos and icons.
+◦WE want to make an app to create customizable T Shirts that include some of our favorite internet logos and icons.
-◦SO that we can address and enhance our style as video gamers.
+◦SO that we can address and enhance our style as web desginers.